Kiki (1926 film): Plot

-Kiki (Norma Talmadge) ekes out a living selling newspapers on the streets of Paris.
-When she learns that a chorus girl has been fired from the Folies Barbes revue managed by Victor Renal (Ronald Colman), she sets out to fulfill her dream and apply for the job.
+Kiki ekes out a living selling newspapers on the streets of Paris.
+When she learns that a chorus girl has been fired from the Folies Barbes revue managed by Victor Renal, she sets out to fulfill her dream and apply for the job.
 Poverty stricken, she spends her rent money to buy suitable clothes.
 She gets kicked out the first time, as she was not sent by the Agency, but manages to sneak back in.
 While waiting in the reception area, she is mistaken for the secretary by an Agency applicant, who gives Kiki her letter of recommendation to present to Renal.
 He mistakes it for Kiki's, and gives her an audition.
 Her singing talent gets her the job.

 Her debut, however, is a disaster.
-She repeatedly gets in the way of the show's star and Renal's fiancée, Paulette Mascar (Gertrude Astor).
+She repeatedly gets in the way of the show's star and Renal's fiancée, Paulette Mascar.
 Paulette finally pushes her, sending her crashing into a harp in the orchestra pit.
 When Renal tries to separate the battling women, Paulette slaps him.

 Renal also sends Kiki a letter of dismissal.
 When she comes to see him, he feels sorry for her and gives her back her job.
 He tries to hustle her out of his office, before Paulette enters, but Kiki refuses to leave.
 As a result, Paulette and Renal have a falling-out.